scottrlarson/profession/content/publications/publication-scam-avoidance3.md

 ## Protect your on-line accounts
 Change your passwords for important online accounts like your social networking, email and finical services.

-You a strong passwords, and do not use the same password for all of your important online accounts.
-Better yet get to know and use a password manager.
+Use a strong passwords, and do not use the same password for all of your important online accounts.
+Better yet, get to know and use a password manager.
 A [password manager](http://localhost:1313/recommendations/recommendation-password-managers/) will help you create complicated passwords without having to remember them.

 If you find that one or more of your accounts are repeatedly getting hacked, and your not sure where the breach is, one area that often gets overlooked is smart phone security.
 To find out more about security your smartphone, read my "[Protecting Your Smartphone From Being Hacked](/publications/publication-smartphone-protection)" which delves into advanced [2 factor authentication methods](/publications/publication-smartphone-protection#2-factor-authentication).
 Many online services still use the insecure smartphone text based method, which is really a liability instead of a strength.
 If your thinking about purchasing an identity theft protection service, read my publication "[What is Identity Theft Protection, and do you need it?](/publications/publication-id-theft-what-why/)"